-The Carson Marketplace The Boulevards at South Bay lighting standards establish a design framework to guide all future lighting improvements and meet specific lighting standards for each particular application and type of use anticipated within the proposed development options.
+The Boulevards at South Bay lighting standards establish a design framework to guide all future lighting improvements and meet specific lighting standards for each particular application and type of use anticipated within the proposed development options.
 These standards define the scale, brightness, direction, and shielding for all lighting installations within the Project Site and are intended to restrict light intensity, minimize off-site impacts, proscribe light control methods, and limit light pole heights.
 Design of lighting is focused on providing comfortable spaces for people to walk and ensuring the safety of residents, visitors and employees.
 A Lighting Palette, consisting of various lighting styles, is included in Appendix B.

-Prepared by Francis Krahe & Associates, Inc., the lighting standards summarize the guidelines and design criteria to be set forth to define the lighting systems for future proposed development within the Carson Marketplace site and adjacent developments.
 The lighting standards and the resulting lighting improvements establish the basis for evaluation of the proposed lighting impact of this development on the surrounding community.
-The information presented within the lighting Engineering Society of North America (IESNA) for measurement and design of light sources, illuminated surfaces, and lighting systems.
-Illuminance data and recommended practice performance standards utilized in this report refer to standards defined in the 9th edition of the IESNA RP-20-98.
+The information presented within the lighting standards establish performance criteria based upon standard practices established by the Illuminating Engineering Society of North America (IESNA) for measurement and design of light sources, illuminated surfaces, and lighting systems.
+Illuminance data and recommended practice performance standards utilized in this report refer to standards defined in the 9th edition of the IESNA Light Handbook, IESNA RP 6-01, IESNA RP-33-99, and IESNA RP-20-98.